JGuazzini/JGuazzini/README.md

 <h3 align="left">• 'Love the process' is a poster I've long wanted to put up in my profile :) Every time I have to tackle creative work, it's absolutely grueling for me.
 But when I remember that it's all about the process, I push through and always come back with something I never knew I could do. </h3>

+<h3>I enjoy meeting new people and hearing new perspectives. reach out if you want to talk to me about emerging tech or creating software, let's work together.</h3>